PE and Sport Funding

 To provide regular opportunities for our pupils to participate in competitive tournaments alongside other schools in the cluster: Together with one of our after school sports club providers, CM Sports, we have set up a sustainable programme of 5 weeks of coaching after school in specific sports (currently Hockey, Basketball, Football, Multisports and Athletics).
 The sessions are offered to 10 pupils at a time, and we keep a record of those children who have had access to the scheme, to try to ensure as many participants as possible.
 After the 5 week coaching programme, the final session consists of a Tournament, at the end of which cups and medals are awarded in front of parents and staff from each school.

 To provide additional coaching expertise at lunch time: to encourage children to participate in physical activity, particularly aimed at those children who are less engaged in sport, but open to all.
-Currently, we employ a sports coach for five lunch times a week in this role.

 To provide a wider range of equipment for use during PE lessons: we have invested in additional apparatus to supplement our existing stock.
 We have also undertaken training for staff, to ensure that this equipment is used safely and well.